Hydrogen Fuel Cell Powertrain Assembly for the EV of Tomorrow

 What Lies ahead for the automotive industry?

-Automotive industry trends will pave the way to an optimistic future for the industry in Canada, but a strategic combination of resilience and collaboration must be utilized to get there.
-The global auto sector saw an approximate $100 billion decline in profits in...
+Automotive industry trends for 2021 and beyond can pave the way to an optimistic future for the industry in Canada, but a strategic combination of resilience and collaboration must be utilized to get there.
+As quickly as you found yourself conducting team...